 We are working on the completion of three projects: the first half of St. Eusebius's Church in Arnhem (the Netherlands) is almost finished, the last pieces of St. John's cathedral are completed, and the last crockets for the South Chapel of the Utrecht cathedral are packed and ready for shipping as well.
 The finials in the above picture are destined for the south side of St. Eusebius's Church.
 These are fairly simple crockets in French Massangis-limestone, with a post-war era design, but they will contour well with their clean lines.
 There are only a few of those, and it's indent work: damaged finials and crockets are cut out from the surrounding stone and a new one is inserted at that spot.
 Tuesday 19 February, I was on the scaffolding at the church to carve another few of these crockets on site.
 Always fun, such a visit to the scaffolds.

-My own pieces were not yet inserted into the church walls, apart from the corbel of "The Night’ that I carved recently, but it was still completely enclosed between the scaffolding planks.
+My own pieces were not yet inserted into the church walls, on the corbel of "The Night’ that I carved recently, but it was still completely enclosed between the scaffolding planks.
 Stides heads in Muschelkalk, however, were clearly visible, a joy for the eye.

 Jelle and I started the morning there with measuring the next batch of 7 flying buttress figurines.
 Unfortunately many of them were seriously damaged.
 I hope they do not need too much work before they can serve as a model for their copies!